🎮

 The spreadsheet points shoppers toward AYANEO for availability.
 That matters because storefront quality, shipping confidence, and after-sales expectations often shape the emotional experience of a purchase before the box even arrives.

 Pocket S Mini is best framed as a machine for shoppers who want a focused retro machine with a clear role.
-The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.
+That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Android 14 also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.